sheisc/COMP9024/Stacks/Recursion/README.md

 Data area

     Global memory area
         contains global/static variables and constant strings.
-        Their lifetime extends throughout the entire execution of the program.
         Its size is often determined by the compiler and linker when building the program, not at run time.

         global/static variables in C:

+        Their lifetime extends throughout the entire execution of the program.

         // global variable, visible in all *.c files long year = 2024;

         // visible in current .c file
         static int number = 5;

+        // "CSE@UNSW" is a constant string.
+        // cptr is a pointer which points to the first character of "CSE@UNSW" char *cptr ="CSE@UNSW";

         void f(void){
             // 'count' is only visible in f() static int count = 0;

         }